 Examination of wildland fire incident decisions during 2015 and 2016 (in WFDSS) revealed that most Incident Objectives are written generally enough that they could apply to any fire in the country.
 This makes them of little use to Incident Management Teams in developing strategies and tactics to achieve an Agency Administrator's intent for managing a specific fire and for Agency Administrators seeking to clarify the objectives they want accomplished.
 Similarly, Strategic Objectives and Management Requirements, established from forest plans, are the basis for Incident Objectives and Incident Requirements but are rarely written with wildland fire specificity.

 This decreases the likelihood that NEPA-based management direction is adequately implemented on a wildfire as intended.

-The WFM RD&A Decision Support Toolbox https://wfmrda.nwcg.gov/decision-support-toolbox provides examples and guidance for writing good Incident Objectives and Requirements.
+The WFM RD&A Decision Support Toolbox https://wfmrda.nwcg.gov/decision-support-toolbox/decision-science-deeper-dive provides examples and guidance for writing good Incident Objectives and Requirements.

-- Creating Incident Specific Objectives in WFDSS, https://wfmrda.nwcg.gov/decision-support-toolbox/reference-guidance describes some best practices for creating incident specific objectives. - USDA FS Briefing Paper, https://wfmrda.nwcg.gov/decision-support-toolbox/reference-guidance provides recommendations and examples for improving Incident Objectives.

-- White Paper- Improving WFDSS Incident Objectives & Incident Requirements and Relaying Leader's Intent (nwcg.gov) - lexplains how Objectives, Requirements, Course of Action, Rationale are related and provides suggestions for improving the understanding of leader's intent.
+- Creating Incident Specific Objectives in WFDSS describes some best practices for creating incident specific objectives. - USDA FS Briefing Paper provides recommendations and examples for improving Incident Objectives - White Paper- Improving WFDSS Incident Objectives & Incident Requirements and Relaying Leader's Intent explains how Objectives, Requirements, Course of Action, Rationale are related and provides suggestions for improving the understanding of leader's intent.
 It also helps IMTs understand how best to provide feedback to AAs to clarify leader's intent and fire priorities.